 Swede Midge Fly Management

 Suburban organic gardeners in Illinois usually protect their Brassica crops (kale, collards, cabbage, etc.) from cabbage moths and their caterpillars.
 But, brace yourselves for a new Brassica family pest challenge – the tiny Swede Midge fly.
 There are conventional toxic pesticide sprays that do control and prevent swede midge that we can’t use in our organic gardens.
-Deep Roots consulted with the Chicago Botanic Garden Plant Information Service about the best solution.
+Deep Roots consulted with the Chicago Botanic Garden Plant Information Service about the best non-toxic solutions.

-Protect Your Collards, Kale & Cabbage from Pests
+Protect Collards, Kale & Cabbage from Pests

 The swede midge fly (Contarinia nasturtii), an invasive pest from Europe, has begun wreaking havoc on brassica crops. including radish, horseradish, rutabaga, turnip, rapeseed (canola), arugula, bok choy and Chinese cabbage.
 Crops that are most damaged include common favorites such as broccoli, cauliflower, cabbage, kale, kohlrabi, collards and Brussels sprouts.